-Many codes in existing controlled vocabularies contain spaces.
+Codes in controlled vocabularies which have been created with no regards to the NewsML-G2 specifications may contain spaces.
 As the NewsML-G2 Specification does not allow white space characters in Codes, this section recommends a workaround.

-Whitespace characters in Codes - in practice, only spaces (20{hex}) - must be replaced by a sequence of one or more unreserved characters that is reused for this purpose according to the practices of the provider; it is recommended that such a sequence is not part of the any of the codes used by the provider.
+Whitespace characters in Codes - in practice, only spaces (20hex) - are replaced by a sequence of one or more unreserved characters that is reused for this purpose according to the practices of the provider; it is recommended that such a sequence is not part of the any of the codes used by the provider.